jpreese/CSharpUnitTestingBestPractices/README.md

 - *Assert* that something is as expected.

 #### Why?
-- Clearly separates what is being tested from the setup and verification steps.
+- Clearly separates what is being tested from the *arrange* and *assert* steps.
 - Less chance to intermix assertions with "Act" code.

 #### Bad: